Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: Applications and Experiments

 \subsection{Learning from Noisy (Negative) Text}

 The popular MLE algorithm learns by (blindly) imitating training data.
 However, it is often expensive to curate clean quality data.
 It is thus highly desirable to be able to learn from data with noises, or even \emph{negative} examples.
 With the guidance of task metrics (rewards), the model can even learn to ``outperform'' the training data and achieve desired generation behaviors.
 To this end, we consider the task of \emph{entailment generation}~\citep{pasunuru2017multi}.
 Given a sentence (premise), the goal is to generate a new sentence (hypothesis) that logically follows the premise.
-For example, given source sentence ``\texttt{Sophie is walking a dog outside her house}'', the hypotheses ``\texttt{Sophie is outdoor}'' is considered entailed, but ``\texttt{Sophie is inside her house}'' is not and even is a negative (contradictive) sentence.

-\paragraph{Setup (more in the appendix \S\ref{appendix-subsubsec:setup-noisy-data}).} We sub-sampled $50k$ training examples from the SNLI dataset~\citep{bowman2015large}, a commonly used entailment classification dataset.
-The hypotheses have an average entailment probability of only $50\%$, and over $2/5$ of them less than $20\%$ (negative/contradictive examples).
-This poses a significant challenge for the models to learn from the noises.
-The rewards used in RL algorithms include (1) the entailment score of the generation measured by a robust entailment classifier~\citep{nie2020adversarial}, (2) the log-likelihood of the generation as an indicator of language quality measured by a GPT-2 language model~\citep{radford2019language}, and (3) BLEU score w.r.t the input premises as another language quality reward that avoids trivial outputs.
+\paragraph{Setup (more in~\S\ref{appendix-subsubsec:setup-noisy-data}).} We sub-sampled $50k$ training examples from the SNLI dataset~\citep{bowman2015large}, a commonly used entailment classification dataset.
+The hypotheses have an average entailment probability of only $50\%$, and over $2/5$ of them less than $20\%$ (negative/contradictive examples) -- a significant challenge for the models to learn from the noises.
+The rewards include (1) the entailment score of the generation measured by a robust entailment classifier~\citep{nie2020adversarial}, (2) the log-likelihood of the generation as an indicator of language quality measured by a GPT-2 language model~\citep{radford2019language}, and (3) BLEU score w.r.t the input premises as another language quality reward that avoids trivial outputs.
 We sum together all rewards with weights $1.0$.